 A new project of Common European Interest in microelectronics -IPCEI- with a focus on processors and connectivity, is being set up to strengthen capabilities in design and increase autonomy and resilience of EU semiconductor value chains.

-As early as February 2021, Altmaier, and Le Maire French Minister for the Economy, Finance and Recovery, confirmed their active engagement in the launch of new IPCEIs on microelectronics, because of the the global shortage of electronic components for the car industry which illustrated once more the need for an ambitious IPCEI to strengthen Europe’s capabilities.
+As early as February 2021, Altmaier, Federal Minister for Economic Affairs and Energy and Le Maire French Minister for the Economy, Finance and Recovery, confirmed their active engagement in the launch of new IPCEIs on microelectronics, because of the the global shortage of electronic components for the car industry which illustrated once more the need for an ambitious IPCEI to strengthen Europe’s capabilities.
 Altmaier reaffirmed his engagement in his live statement on 1 September 2021 with a key focus on Safety, Security, Sustainability and Sovereignty and an announced investment of around €3 billion to reclaim production sites along the entire value chain of semiconductor production.

 What is new in states aid rules for IPCEI?